Liam McGeary

-Liam McGeary (born 4 October 1982) is an English professional mixed martial artist who competed in Bellator's Light Heavyweight division.
+Liam McGeary (born 4 October 1982) is an English former professional mixed martial artist who competed in Bellator's Light Heavyweight division.
 He is a former Bellator Light Heavyweight World Champion.

 Mixed martial arts career

 Early career

 McGeary began training in mixed martial arts in 2009, and held an amateur record of 1–1 before making his professional debut in 2010.
 He won the first two fights of his professional career via submission and picked up a knockout win before signing with Bellator MMA.

 McGeary competed in kickboxing in November 2009 and knocked out Kieron Vance in the first round of the Kickboxing Fight Show heavyweight division at the Wolversdene Club in Andover, Hampshire.

 McGeary took part in the 2013 IBJJF World Championships, in the purple belt/super heavyweight division.
 McGeary won the first three matches, by armbar (round 1), triangle-choke (round 2) and armbar (round 3), before losing in the 4th round by points.

 McGeary won the London Seni BJJ 2010 tournament in the super heavyweight/blue belt division.